shanebrownescope/engr-science-teaching-resources/CONTRIBUTING.md

 - **Dashboard Button Rendering**
   The Dashboard button in the Navbar occasionally fails to render correctly based on the logged-in user's role, often requiring a page refresh to display properly.

+- **Handle Duplicate Course Topics**
+  When selecting 'Add Course Topics' on the Dashboard menu, duplicate course topics can be added.
+This issue was overlooked and came to our attention too late during the project.
+Course topic names should be unique under each Course.

 ### Future Enhancements

 #### Technical Improvements